South Seas genre

-The South Seas genre is a genre of literature, film, or entertainment (such as Tiki culture) that is set in the islands of the southern Pacific Ocean.
+The South Seas genre is a genre spanning various expressive forms including literature, film, visual art, and entertainment that depicts the islands of the southern Pacific Ocean through an escapist narrative lens.
+Stories may sometimes take place in tropic settings like the Caribbean or Bermuda.
 Many Hollywood films were produced on studio backlots or on Santa Catalina Island.
-The first feature non documentary film made on location was Lost and Found on a South Sea Island, shot in Tahiti.
+The first feature non-documentary film made on location was Lost and Found on a South Sea Island, shot in Tahiti.

 The genre was known for its portrayal of tropical men as savages and cannibals, and women as shapely, innocent, exotic beauties.
 The genre was seen as financially lucrative by the movie studios in the 1940s, despite criticisms that the genre was unrealistic and not well-informed.
 Typical examples include 1941's South of Tahiti and White Savage (1943).
+Island themed films also served as a kind of travelogue for a middle class film going public that could not afford what was deemed the ultimate once in a lifetime romantic getaway.
+Those that could afford tropical island vacations had to endure a weeks long ocean liner journey.
+Later in the 20th century and with the advent of jet travel such lengthy treks to island paradises would be more feasible.